Frequently Asked Questions

 Food that is easy to prepare by personal cookstove and/or camping food (bread, peanut butter, jelly, dried meats, tuna, crackers, pull lid soups, freeze dried foods, premade burritos).
 Plan on bringing pre-made meals that can be easily heated up in a pot on the wood stove.
 If cooking raw meat, a camp/cook stove is recommended.

-We have a limited supply of food, including local Hometown large size pizzas, soda, water, candy, hot chocolate, coffee, tea, and assorted muffins.
+We have a limited supply of food/snacks, including soda, water, candy, hot chocolate, coffee, tea, burritos, and muffins, as well as limited flavors of pizza for our cabin guests from Hometown Pizza in McCall.

 There are two local taverns you can drive (June-October) or snowmobile (November-April) to.
 Secesh Stage Stop is 7 miles away, and the Baum Shelter is 20 miles away.

 We have a cold spring located outside of our store, which you are welcome to use if you require water to bring back to your cabin to rinse dishes, you will have to provide your own basin and means to do dishes.
 The Castle is the only cabin with a dry sink, so plan on bringing a wash basin if you’re not staying in that cabin.

 Yes, we recommend your own water jug, so you can keep water near your cabin.
 We recommend bringing your own vessel to fill up, as our fresh spring water is better than anything from a plastic bottle.